-Figures 2 & 3.
-The large blue green fronds of Sabal minor are evergreen and look great all year long, even in the dead of winter.
-Photos by Joe Seamone
+Figure 2 The large blue green fronds of Sabal minor are evergreen and look great all year long, even in the dead of winter.
+Photo Credit: J. Seamone.

 The spear is an important indicator of the health of a palm.
 Examine it on a regular basis, especially on new plantings.
 Give a firm tug to yellowed or spotted spears, and if the spear pulls from the crown, the plant may have a fungal infection and may need treatment with an appropriate fungicide.
 Contact your local Extension office for recommendations.
 However, palms are monocots and have only one apical meristem located in the crown.
 Significant damage to the apical meristem usually results in the death of the palm, and the spear leaf is connected just below the bud (apical meristem).